whoward/docs/markdown/reference/sauce-connect.md

     -B, --no-ssl-bump-domains       Comma-separated list of domains.
                                     Requests whose host matches one of
                                     these will not be SSL re-encrypted.
-    -D, --direct-domains            Comma-separated list of domains.
+    -D, --direct-domains <...>      Comma-separated list of domains.
                                     Requests whose host matches one of
                                     these will be relayed directly
                                     through the internet, instead of
                                     through the tunnel.
-    -t, --tunnel-domains <...>      Comma-separated list of domains.
+    -t, --tunnel-domains <...>      Inverse of '--direct-domains'.
-                                    Only requests whose host matches
+                                    Only requests for domains in this
-                                    one of these will be relayed
-                                    through the Sauce Connect tunnel.
-                                    Everything else will go through
+                                    list will be sent through the
-                                    the internet, not the tunnel.
+                                    tunnel.
-                                    This parameter will make domains
-                                    specified via '--direct-domains'
-                                    be ignored.
+                                    Overrides '--direct-domains'.
     -v, --verbose                   Enable verbose debugging.
     -F, --fast-fail-regexps         Comma-separated list of regular
                                     expressions.
 Requests with URLs